Accessibility statement

 • Interact with most of the website using a screen reader (including recent versions of JAWS, NVDA and VoiceOver)

-Sometimes there are technical terms used in the text on the site, we use this when there is no easier wording, we can use without changing what the text means
+We also try to use text that people can understand easily, we aim for the reading age of a 12 year old Sometimes there are technical terms used in the text on the site, we use this when there is no easier wording, we can use without changing what the text means

-How accessible is this website?
+How accessible this website is

-We know from several accessibility reports and our own checks that some parts of this website are not fully accessible:
+We know some parts of this website are not fully accessible:

-Enforcement
+Enforcement procedure

 Technical information about this website’s accessibility